rafaelmeller/django-task-manager/README.md

 - **Serializers**: Convert model instances to JSON format and validate incoming data.
 - **Views**: Handle the business logic and interact with the models and serializers.
 The main views include task creation, retrieval, update, and deletion, as well as user registration.
 - **URLs**: Route incoming HTTP requests to the appropriate views.
 - **Authentication**: Uses OAuth2 for secure authentication and authorization.
-The `AccessToken` model is used to manage tokens.

 ### Data Flow